-When you have seen the property you are interested in renting, all occupiers over the age of 18 will need to complete a Tenancy Application Form and will be named in the formal Tenancy Agreement.
-References will be taken up on behalf of the Landlords which normally include credit checks, current employment details, previous Landlord/Letting Agents references and if self employed, accounts and income details for the past three years.
+When you have seen the property you are interested in renting, all occupiers over the age of 18 will need to submit a formal application, and will be named within the Tenancy Agreement.
+References will be taken up on behalf of the Landlords, which normally include credit checks, current employment details, previous Landlord/Letting Agents references, and if self employed, accounts and income details for the past three years.

 The Tenancy Agreement

 This is a contractual Agreement between yourself and the Landlord.
 It is a legally binding document on both parties and clearly sets out the terms and conditions and the obligations of both parties during the period of the tenancy.
 Most tenancies will be of a standard Assured Shorthold format and will run for a minimum period of six months and thereafter on a month to month basis or such other period as may be agreed between the parties.

 Before you can take occupation of the property, the Tenancy Agreement must be signed and we must hold cleared funds representing the deposit and the first month's rent.